HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/synchronization.md

   snapshots3: # defines the protocol name
     type: s3sync # defines this is an aws s3 sync protocol
     source: model_output # what folder to sync from
-    target: //idd-inference-runs/myproject # what *remote* project folder to sync to
+    target: s3://idd-inference-runs/myproject # what *remote* project folder to sync to
 ```

-Note the distinction here where target starts with `//` - that defines that this end is the s3 bucket.
-A valid `s3sync` protocol requires at least one end to be an s3 bucket, and thus to start with `//`.
+Note the distinction here where target starts with `s3://` - that defines that this end is the s3 bucket.
+A valid `s3sync` protocol requires at least one end to be an s3 bucket, and thus to start with `s3://`.
+Furthermore note that there is no trailing slash for the `model_output` directory, similarly to the `rsync` protocol, this tells the `flepimop rsync` command to sync the whole `model_output` directory to `s3://idd-inference-runs/myproject`.
+If there had been a trailing slash (i.e. `model_output/`) then the contents of that directory would have been synced to `s3://idd-inference-runs/myproject` instead.

 You could then